 Just come back from travelling around Australia and want to sell your car?
+Found the perfect upgrade halfway through your trip?
 Looking for the best possible cash price so that you can continue your travels overseas?

 There are plenty of ways to sell a car in Australia but there are also pitfalls, especially if you are looking for a quick sale and are trying to sell a vehicle that has racked up a lot of kilometres on the clock.